Multi-Agent Reasoning for Cardiovascular Imaging Phenotype Analysis

 \section{Introduction}

-Medical imaging is essential for deriving quantitative phenotypes of anatomical structure and function and understanding their associations with various non-imaging factors, such as genetic predispositions~\cite{sing2003genes}, environmental conditions~\cite{cosselman2015environmental} and physiological characteristics~\cite{rozanski1999impact} etc. How to better integrate imaging with non-imaging data to perform multi-modal data analysis has received increasing attention in the imaging community.
-To ensure reliable and unbiased associations between imaging and non-imaging data, it is crucial to identify associations affecting both risk factors and imaging phenotypes~\cite{skelly2012assessing}.
+Medical imaging is essential for deriving quantitative phenotypes of anatomical structure and function and understanding their associations with various non-imaging factors, such as genetic predispositions~\cite{sing2003genes}, environmental conditions~\cite{cosselman2015environmental} and physiological characteristics~\cite{rozanski1999impact}.
+How to better integrate imaging with non-imaging data to perform multi-modal data analysis has received increasing attention in the imaging community.
+To ensure reliable and unbiased associations between imaging and non-imaging data, it is important to identify associations affecting both risk factors and imaging phenotypes~\cite{skelly2012assessing}.
 A confounder is an association variable that influences both the independent variable and the dependent variable, creating a spurious association between them.
 Ignoring confounders can lead to misinterpretations in phenome-wide association studies (PheWAS) and genome-wide association studies (GWAS), impacting clinical analyses.
 Confounding factors also need to be considered when evaluating bias in machine learning algorithms~\cite{mukherjee2022confounding}, particularly in medical imaging research~\cite{qiao2023cheart,qiao2024personalised}.
 Conventional methods rely on established empirical criteria or expert selection, not accounting for complicated non-linear relationships between imaging phenotypes and health outcomes.
-Performing automated reasoning on large-scale, multi-modal datasets and integrating the multi-disciplinary expertise is not well investigated in the past.
+The automated integration of reasoning across large-scale, multi-modal datasets and diverse expert domains remains an underexplored area.

 Recent advances in large language models (LLMs)~\cite{touvron2023llama,openai2023gpt4} have exhibited notable reasoning abilities across a wide range of tasks and applications~\cite{lu2023chameleon,Park2023GenerativeAgents}, with these capabilities stemming from extensive training on vast comprehensive corpora covering diverse topics.
 In real-world scenarios, LLMs tend to encounter domain-specific tasks (\textit{e.g.}, strategy~\cite{zhang2024BiD}, safety~\cite{zhang2024truthdeceitbayesiandecoding}) that necessitate a combination of domain expertise and complex reasoning abilities~\cite{moor2023foundation,clinical}.
 This backdrop makes the adoption of LLMs in the medical field a noteworthy research topic, which has recently gained growing attention~\cite{zhang2023alpacareinstructiontuned,bao2023discmedllm}.